Chris Stuckmann: Film projects

+In July 2024, Neon acquired worldwide distribution rights to the film, later scheduling it for a theatrical release on October 24, 2025.

 Personal life

 Stuckmann has been married to his wife Samantha Elizabeth, who goes by Sam Liz, since 2014.
-He is also a former Jehovah's Witness and in January 2021 he uploaded a video where he detailed his negative experiences with the religion, and how he eventually left the faith in his early twenties to pursue filmmaking.
+He is also a former Jehovah's Witness and in January 2021 he uploaded a video in which he detailed his negative experiences with the religion, and how he eventually left the faith in his early twenties to pursue filmmaking.
 In the same video, he also publicly came out as pansexual.
 On November 21, 2021, Stuckmann announced that Liz had given birth to twin boys, Fox and Grayson, on July 7, 2021.
 In the video, Liz spoke about her health issues and difficulties with fertility treatments.